Opinion: The New Jersey Health Benefit Exchange, What’s Next?

 In fact, one might argue, that the governor’s veto was an important step toward the goal of successfully meeting New Jersey’s responsibilities under the Affordable Care Act.
 Governor Christie’sis clear and detailed; a must-read for health policy wonks.
 While highlighting three specific concerns about the exchange bill, Gov. Christie’s veto message closes with his commitment to implement the law should the Supreme Court uphold its constitutionality.
 For its part, legislative leadership has signaled a willingness to negotiate the shape of this law.
 Sometimes the political process actually works, and this appears to be one of those instances.

 The first issue raised by the governor is whether New Jersey should create a Basic Health Program (BHP), a coverage option for people whose incomes are too high for Medicaid but still below 200 percent of the federal poverty level; about $46,000 for a family of four.
 Incomes of individuals and families near this threshold tend to fluctuate as they take second jobs or lose seasonal employment, for instance.
 One aim of the BHP is to allow continuity of relationships between patients and providers by eliminating the need for patients to jump between Medicaid and commercial managed care networks.
 If the BHP offered Medicaid health plans, it also has the potential to save money because Medicaid plans pay hospitals and doctors less than commercial plans.
 While attractive in principle, the BHP could also have downsides.
 For example, low reimbursement rates limit providers willing to serve Medicaid patients.
 By adding as many as 75,000 new individuals to these networks, the BHP could further stress this provider capacity.
-State-commissioned analysis by my colleagues at Rutgers Center for State Health Policy
+State-commissioned analysis by my colleagues at Rutgers Center for State Health Policyof a BHP for New Jersey.
+One issue singled out in the governor’s veto message is whether the complex federal funding formula for the BHP will cover its costs?
+The Center is working with Oliver Wyman Actuarial Consulting to address this question with support from the Robert Wood Johnson Foundation.
+We will have findings later this summer.

 The governor also questioned the composition of the exchange board of directors as envisioned by the legislature, specifically whether it should include health insurance stakeholders or pay salaries to attract outside experts.
 He also signaled his preference for an exchange board that does not have authority to exclude plans based on its judgment about value for consumers, often called the “active purchaser" model.
-Colleagues at the Seton Hall University School of Law's Center for Health & Pharmaceutical Law & Policy have conducted
+Colleagues at the Seton Hall University School of Law's Center for Health & Pharmaceutical Law & Policy have conductedand are completing additional work on the pros and cons of alternative exchange purchasing strategies.
+These analyses will help policymakers work through these tough issues.

 With the Supreme Court expected to rule next month, the governor and New Jersey legislators are well positioned to formulate the state’s response to the Affordable Care Act, whatever form it takes.